-Goal # Description Broad Goal: The LEA will address and mitigate learning loss in all students, and students will increase achievement proficiency levels in ELA, ELD, Math and all academic disciplines as measured by state and local assessments.
+Goal # Description 2 Broad Goal: The LEA will address and mitigate learning loss in all students, and students will increase achievement proficiency levels in ELA, ELD, Math and all academic disciplines as measured by state and local assessments.
+State Priority Areas: 4, 7, 8

 Based on student achievement data from the pre/post English Language Arts/Reading and Math scores, percentage of students earning 5.5 credits per month there is a need to increase English Language Arts/English Language Development, Mathematics, Science, Social Sciences, Visual Performing Arts, and PE Proficiency as measured by state and local assessment data.
+Local data, of pre- and post-test results and credits earned rate, is of particular importance due to the very high student turnover rate, and the resulting dearth of state assessment data in the California Dashboard.
+Academic achievement, student learning loss mitigation, and credit recovery is necessary to support student successful transition to mainstream schools, and graduation within the LEA or in their districts of residency, and the goal's actions will contribute to these outcomes.
 A broad goal was determined to be most appropriate due to the high turnover rate of the student population and the gaps in prior learning and student learning loss endemic to an alternative education, Court and Community School setting.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Percentage of 70-day student ELA and Math pre- and post-scores showing increase 60% ELA 57% Math Data Year: 2018-2019 Source: Local Data Above 60% ELA Above 60% Math Percentage of 70-day students earning minimum of 5.5 credits per month 78% Data Year: 2019-2020 Source: Local Data Above 65% Percentage of students who have access to a broad course of study 100% Data Year: 2019-2020 100%
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Percentage of 70-day student ELA and Math pre- and post-scores Above 59% ELA Above 59% Math showing increase Data Year: 2018-2019 Source: Local Data - Student Information System Data Year: 2022-2023 Data Source: Local Data - Student Information System Note: Due to COVID, too few students successfully